lsouiher/applied-angular-march-2025/labs/books-lab.md

 that displays the list of books from the API on component.

 We would like to display just the id, title, author and year of each book.
-Maybe you could display the results in a table, or some grid like structure.
-See what works for you.
+Maybe you could display the results

 You can do pretty much _all_ of this in the component.